 Alternatives to the Hario Skerton Pro

-The Porlex Mini is another option if you are looking for a hand grinder for the road.
+The Normcore grinder is an excellent option if you are looking for a budget hand grinder.
 The mix of compact size and quality construction makes it a great way to take your coffee obsession with you wherever you go.
-It has 12 settings that deal with most manual brewing methods and produces a consistent grind size.
-The only downside is its small bean capacity.
-See our in-depth review here.

 1Zpresso JX Hand Grinder